LibreSolar/libresolar.github.io/_docs/1b_dcdc_control.md

 If another energy producer is connected to the grid (e.g. a solar panel using an additional DC/DC converter), the voltage will rise.
 As soon as it reaches v<sub>in,start</sub>, the nanogrid controller will start charging the battery from the grid.
 Again, the current will only rise slowly with increased voltage to allow smooth transitions and control of the grid.

-For a nanogrid port, the v<sub>in,stop</sub> threshold is set to something very low, lower than v<sub>out,target</sub>, as the DCDC should not stop at low input voltage, but change the current direction insead.
+For a nanogrid port, the v<sub>in,stop</sub> threshold is set to something very low, lower than v<sub>out,target</sub>, as the DCDC should not stop at low input voltage, but change the current direction instead.

 The hysteresis between v<sub>out,target</sub> and v<sub>in,start</sub> is necessary to prevent unnecessary energy transmission between multiple batteries attached to the grid.